 For those that are sexually active, condoms are 98 percent effective in preventing unplanned pregnancy and STI and HIV transmission.
 The Escambia County Health Department provides UWF with free condoms for all students.
 They can be found in the condom machines, provided by SGA in the restrooms of these locations:

 - Argo Galley, Bldg.
 22

 - Library, Bldg.
 32 (1st floor)

 - ITS Lab, Bldg.
 79

 - Health, Leisure and Sports Facility, Bldg.
 72

 Student Health Services offers HIV testing services to currently enrolled students.
 There are also off-campus options in the Pensacola area.
 Escambia County Department of Health's brochure provides additional information about programs and costs associated with HIV testing and treatment.

 Safer Sex Resources

 Safer sex is for responsible people who care about their and their partners' pleasure and health.
 Communication and respect are key elements of safer sex.
-Visit some of these great resources for additional information and videos:
+Visit some of these great resources for additional information: